What is endometriosis?

-Endometriosis, was first described over 300 years ago.
+Endometriosis was first described over 300 years ago.
 It is a chronic and progressive inflammatory disease that is highly estrogen-dependent.
 Endometriosis is often associated with debilitating pelvic pain and infertility.
 It causes pelvic inflammation, tubal or ovarian scarring, abnormal ovulation, and interference with the ability of the fallopian tube to pick up the egg from the ovary.
 Endometriosis affects 5-10% of reproductive-age women and 40% of infertile women.
-It is estimated that 70%–90% of patients with pelvic pain symptoms have endometriosis.

 Just like the normal endometrium, the endometriosis tissue is also stimulated by ovarian estrogen hormone.
 During menstruation, the endometriosis tissue within the pelvic cavity also breaks down and bleeds.
 Menstruation from endometriosis lesions within the pelvic cavity has no outlet, and cannot leave the body through the vagina, resulting in internal bleeding, inflammation and further spread of the endometriosis.